Armstrm6/DesktopApplicationTemplate/README.md

 This repository contains a basic WPF UI application, a Windows Service and unit tests.

+See `CollaborationGuidelines.txt` for tips on working with the repository.
+A running log of past collaboration decisions lives in `docs/CollaborationAndDebugTips.txt`.

 ## Prerequisites

 - [.NET 8 SDK](https://dotnet.microsoft.com/download) (8.0.404)